-The Springfield Senate with the recommendation of the College of Education and Human Services has approved the establishment of a Graduate Certificate in Higher Education Online Pedagogy within the Master of Arts Degree in Educational Leadership.
+The Springfield Senate, with the recommendation of the College of Education and Human Services, has approved the establishment of a Graduate Certificate in Higher Education Online Pedagogy within the Master of Arts Degree in Educational Leadership.

 Both public and private higher educational institutions have indicated a need for access to courses for full-time and part-time faculty to increase their knowledge and skills in teaching online.
 The Illinois Community College Board reports a significant need for professional development in the area of online learning for faculty, with all 48 Illinois community colleges offering online degree and certificate programs.
 The Graduate Certificate in Higher Education Online Pedagogy will offer online courses for faculty to assist them with best practices in teaching in an online environment.
-The 16 credit hour certificate will be offered in an online format.
-A copy has been filed with the secretary of the Board.
+The 16 credit-hour certificate will be offered in an online format.

-Annual Ethics Report
+Annual Ethics Report, 2014